Woody Woodpecker: Film

-In the early 2010s, Universal Studios and Illumination Entertainment planned a Woody Woodpecker feature film.
+In the early 2010s, Universal Pictures and Illumination Entertainment planned a Woody Woodpecker feature film.
 John Altschuler and Dave Krinsky (King of the Hill) were in talks to develop a story, but the project was canceled.
-In October 2013, Bill Kopp announced that Universal Pictures had hired him to direct an animated feature film with three interwoven stories.
+In 2013, Bill Kopp was attached to direct an animated feature film with three interwoven stories, but the project was later canceled.

-On July 13, 2016, Cartoon Brew reported that Universal 1440 Entertainment was filming a live-action/CGI hybrid film based on Woody Woodpecker in Canada.
-The film is being directed by Alex Zamm and stars Timothy Omundson of Galavant and Psych fame and Brazilian actress Thaila Ayala.
-Filming began in June 2016, and ended later in July of that year.
-The film was released theatrically in Brazil on October 5, 2017, and was scheduled for release on April 1, 2018, worldwide.
+A live-action/CGI hybrid film based on Woody Woodpecker, directed by Alex Zamm and starring Timothy Omundson and Brazilian actress Thaila Ayala, was released theatrically in Brazil on October 5, 2017, and was scheduled for release on April 1, 2018, worldwide.
 The film had a straight-to-video release in the United States on February 6, 2018.
+A sequel titled Woody Woodpecker Goes to Camp was released on Netflix on April 12, 2024.